January Events: Background

 The Baltic states, including Lithuania, were forcibly annexed by the Soviet Union in 1940.
-This move was never recognized by Western powers.
+The illegal occupation was never recognized by Western powers, leading to the Baltic states' continuity.

 The Republic of Lithuania declared independence from the Soviet Union on 11 March 1990 and thereafter underwent a difficult period of emergence.
-During March–April 1990 the Soviet Airborne Troops (VDV) occupied buildings of the Political Education and the Higher Party School where later encamped the alternative Communist Party of Lithuania, on the CPSU platform.
+During March–April 1990, the Soviet Airborne Troops (VDV) occupied buildings of the Political Education and the Higher Party School where the alternative Communist Party of Lithuania, on the CPSU platform, later encamped.

 The Soviet Union imposed an economic blockade between April and late June.
 Economic and energy shortages undermined public faith in the newly restored state.
 The inflation rate reached 100% and continued to increase rapidly.
-In January 1991 the Lithuanian government was forced to raise prices several times and was used for organization of mass protests of the so-called "Russophone population" of the country.
+In January 1991, the Lithuanian government was forced to raise prices several times and this was used for organization of mass protests of the so-called "Russophone population" of the country.

 During the five days preceding the killings, Soviet, Polish, and other workers at Vilnius factories protested the government's consumer goods price hikes and what they saw as ethnic discrimination.
 According to Human Rights Watch, the Soviet government had mounted a propaganda campaign designed to further ethnic strife.

-In protection of the rallied Russophone population minority, the Soviet Union sent elite armed forces and special service units.
+This and other actions would give the Soviets a pretext for intervention when they later would send elite armed forces and special service units for the protection of the rallied Russophone population minority.

-On 8 January the conflict between Chairman of the Parliament Vytautas Landsbergis and the more pragmatic Prime Minister Kazimira Prunskienė culminated in her resignation.
+On 8 January, the conflict between Chairman of the Parliament Vytautas Landsbergis and the more pragmatic Prime Minister Kazimira Prunskienė culminated in her resignation.
 Prunskienė met with Soviet Union President Mikhail Gorbachev on that day.
 He refused her request for assurances that military action would not be taken.

-On the same day the pro-Moscow Yedinstvo movement organized a rally in front of the Supreme Council of Lithuania.
+On the same day, the pro-Moscow Yedinstvo movement organized a rally in front of the Supreme Council of Lithuania.
 Protesters tried to storm the parliament building but were driven away by unarmed security forces using water cannons.
 Despite a Supreme Council vote the same day to halt price increases, the scale of protests and provocations backed by Yedinstvo and the Communist Party increased.
 During a radio and television address, Landsbergis called upon independence supporters to gather around and protect the main governmental and infrastructural buildings.

-From 8–9 January several special Soviet military units were flown to Lithuania (including the counter-terrorism Alpha Group and paratroopers of the 76th Guards Air Assault Division of the VDV based at Pskov).
+From 8–9 January, several special Soviet military units were flown to Lithuania (including the counter-terrorism Alpha Group and paratroopers of the 76th Guards Air Assault Division of the VDV based at Pskov).
 The official explanation was that this was needed to ensure constitutional order and the effectiveness of laws of the Lithuanian SSR and the Soviet Union.

-On 10 January Gorbachev addressed the Supreme Council, demanding a restoration of the constitution of the USSR in Lithuania and the revocation of "all anti-constitutional laws".
+On 10 January, Gorbachev addressed the Supreme Council, demanding a restoration of the constitution of the USSR in Lithuania and the revocation of "all anti-constitutional laws".
 He mentioned that military intervention could be possible within days.
 When Lithuanian officials asked for Moscow's guarantee not to send armed troops, Gorbachev did not reply.